2

 Reclaimed Lumber is Inherantly Eco Friendly

-The Leadership in Energy and Environmental Design (LEED) Green Building Rating System is the US Green Building Council’s (USGBC) benchmark for designing, building, and operating green buildings.
+The Leadership in Energy and Environmental Design (LEED) Green Building Rating System is the USGBC’s benchmark for green buildings.
+Specifically , it guides designing, building, and operating eco-friendly structures.
 To become certified, projects must first meet the prerequisites set by the USGBC.
-Then, they must earn a certain number of credits across six categories: sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environmental quality, and innovation and design process.1
+Additionally , projects must earn credits across six categories: sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environmental quality, and innovation and design process.

 Reclaimed lumber is LEED certified.